smootheFiets/validator/README.md

 ## outdated.validator.mapcss
-`outdated.validator.mapcss` provides validator warnings for objects that, by experience, are subject to change in reality but haven't been touched in OSM for a while.
-Additionally, it throws errors for `highway`s/`building`s with a spurious proposed/construction tag and allows to 'fix' those errors (by brutally deleting the spurious tags).
+Provides validator warnings for objects that, by experience, are subject to change in reality but haven't been touched in OSM for a while.
+Additionally, it throws errors for highways/buildings with a spurious `proposed`/`construction` tag and allows to 'fix' those errors (by brutally deleting the spurious tags).

 The following objects will generate warnings:
 * `landuse=construction` and `amenity=post_box` if last timestamp is before 2019